-The CPP faculty is committed to the core values, perspectives, and emphases that maintain our uniqueness as a specialty.
+The Counseling Psychology Program faculty is committed to the core values, perspectives, and emphases that maintain our uniqueness as a specialty.
+Please see more information regarding the core values, perspectives, and emphases of Counseling Psychology as a specialty at APA Division 17 Society of Counseling Psychology webpage.
 We hold a positive developmental perspective that views human problems as occurring within a complex interaction of an individual's native endowments, contextual factors (e.g., culture, environment, relationships), and developmental changes the person experiences across their life.
 From birth to death, the process of living involves change and, at times, crises.
 The psychological well being of individuals largely depends upon the degree to which they are successfully adapting to inevitable change and the challenges of the developmental tasks relevant to their unique and common human experiences.

 Counseling Psychology has also been unique in applied psychology because of its greater interest in the preventive aspects of mental health and the greater concern of the Counseling Psychologist with the nonpathological aspects of a client's condition (e.g., Counseling Psychology's emphasis on the client's strengths and the procedures that might be used to help the client recognize and optimize them; its attention to basic interpersonal processes).
 The faculty of the Counseling Psychology Program at the University of North Texas has maintained these emphases while recognizing that Counseling Psychologists today must also be able to assess, diagnose, and treat individuals who have more severe problems in functioning and/or meet criteria for a variety of psychiatric diagnoses.
 When working with these individuals, however, we assess how individual and cultural diversity, strengths, and developmental issues may affect their presentation, counseling process, etc. In particular, the CPP faculty recognizes and values the role that all forms of diversity have in shaping our clients and ourselves, our subjective experiences, perceptions, values, and the contexts in which we are embedded.
 The faculty believes that the foundational knowledge and basic skills required for operationalizing this philosophy are fundamental to our program.